 We are a developer, manufacturer and marketer of a proprietary line of nutritional supplements addressing basic nutrition, specific wellness needs, weight management and sports nutrition.
-We also offer a line of skin care products and a sweetener.
 We sell our products through an international network marketing system utilizing independent distributors.
-Sales in the United States represented approximately 75.5% of worldwide net sales for the year ended December 31, 2014 compared to approximately 78.7% for the year ended December 31, 2013.
+Sales in the United States represented approximately 78.0% of worldwide net sales for the year ended December 31, 2015 compared to approximately 75.5% for the year ended December 31, 2014.
 Our international operations currently generate sales through distributor networks with facilities in Australia, Canada, Indonesia, Malaysia, Mexico, the Philippines, and the United Kingdom.
-We also operate on a limited basis in Ireland, France, Germany, Austria and the Netherlands from our United Kingdom distribution center, in New Zealand from our Australia office, and in Singapore from our Malaysia office.
+We also operate in Ireland, France, Germany, Austria and the Netherlands from our United Kingdom distribution center, in New Zealand from our Australia office, and in Singapore from our Malaysia office.

-We derive our revenues principally through product sales made by our global independent distributor base, which, as of December 31, 2014, consisted of approximately 47,970 distributors.
+We derive our revenues principally through product sales made by our global independent distributor base, which, as of December 31, 2015, consisted of approximately 44,590 distributors.
 Our sales can be affected by several factors, including our ability to attract new distributors and retain our existing distributor base, our ability to properly train and motivate our distributor base and our ability to develop new products and successfully maintain our current product line.